 By Ricardo — 8 years ago

-This is a must listen so check it out and share.
-As always if you have any questions or would like to be a guest on the show, you can send an email to firstname.lastname@example.org.
+This is a must listen so please check it out and share it.
+To learn more about the IAED and the 9-1-1 Training Institute follow the links below.
+As always if you have any comments, questions or you would like to be a guest on the show, please send an email to firstname.lastname@example.org.

 Episode topics –